ecwpz91/ecwpz91.github.io/_posts/2020-09-29-Building Dashbuilder using Podman.md

         podman exec -it dashbuilder /opt/jboss/wildfly/bin/add-user.sh -a -u 'appuser1' -p 'password1!' -g 'admin'

-14. Once application started, navigate to `http://localhost:8080/dashbuilder-7.43.1.Final-wildfly10`.
+14. Once the application is started, navigate to `http://localhost:8080/dashbuilder-7.43.1.Final-wildfly10`.

-    Note use the Application user created in Step #14 to login to Dashboard Builder.
+    Note use the Application user created in Step #13 to login to Dashboard Builder.

 # Summary